ga4gh/va-spec/docs/source/introduction.rst

 **Attic:**

+This basic model supports two "modes of use" for Statements, which allow for simple assertions of knowledge, or nuanced representations of the state of evidence surrounding a given Proposition.
+Implementations can choose the mode that best fits their data.
+Details are provided in the ``Statement`` class page `here <https://va-ga4gh.readthedocs.io/en/latest/core-information-model/entities/information-entities/statement.html#implementation-guidance>`_.

 .. image:: images/annotation-definition.PNG
   :width: 700

 Cat-VRS tools will facilitate mapping of such categorical concepts onto sets of discrete variant instances in the real world.
 For example, `NM_005228.5(EGFR):c.2232_2250del(p.Lys745fs) <https://www.ncbi.nlm.nih.gov/clinvar/variation/177787/>`_ is a discrete variant that matches the "EGFR exon 19 deletions" categorical variant definition.